 Tenor Andrew Goodwin has appeared with opera companies in Europe, the UK, Asia and Australia, including the Bolshoi Opera, Gran Theatre Liceu Barcelona, Teatro Real Madrid, La Scala Milan, Opera Australia, Pinchgut Opera and Sydney Chamber Opera.

-On the concert platform he has toured with the St Petersburg Philharmonic Orchestra with Maestro Temirkanov, performed with the Sydney, Melbourne, West Australian, Queensland and Adelaide Symphony Orchestras, Moscow Chamber Orchestra, and has given recitals with pianist Daniel de Borah at the Wigmore Hall, and at the Oxford Lieder, Port Fairy, Huntington, Coriole, Bendigo, Huntington and Canberra International Music Festivals.
+On the concert platform he has toured with the St Petersburg Philharmonic Orchestra with Maestro Temirkanov, performed with the Sydney, Melbourne, West Australian, Queensland, Tasmanian and Adelaide Symphony Orchestras, Moscow Chamber Orchestra, and has given recitals with pianist Daniel de Borah at the Wigmore Hall, and at the Oxford Lieder, Port Fairy, Huntington, Coriole, Bendigo, Huntington and Canberra International Music Festivals.

 Andrew returns to Adelaide Festival this year in the role of The Groom (Innocence); to West Australian Symphony in the role of Alfred (Die Fledermaus), Asher Fisch conducting, and the world premiere of Stanhope’s Mahāsāgar; and to the Auckland Philharmonia Orchestra as Gastone (La Traviata).
 Further concert performances will see him return to Sydney Philharmonia Choirs in Bach’s St. Matthew Passion, Adelaide Symphony in Mozart’s Requiem, Sydney Chamber Choir in Bach’s B minor mass, and to Brisbane Chamber Choir and Melbourne Symphony Orchestra in Messiah.
 Andrew will also feature at the Four Winds Easter Festival at Bermagui, at Opera in the Arboretum, Pearl Beach, and again lead a tour for Hayllar Music Tours.

-Most recently, Andrew returned to the opera stage and Adelaide Festival as Renaud in Stravinsky’s The Fox for the Festival’s presentation of The Nightingale and other fables; to the Sydney Symphony Orchestra as the Narr in Schoenberg’s Gurrelieder with Simone Young conducting, and to the Queensland, West Australian and Tasmanian Symphony Orchestras in Mozart’s Requiem.
-He has also been heard in Carmina Burana with Melbourne Symphony (also in Singapore), Messiah with Adelaide Symphony, St. Matthew Passion with Monash University Orchestra and Choir, Elijah with Sydney Philharmonia Choirs and numerous Festival appearances and recitals around the country.
+Most recently, Andrew returned to the opera stage and Adelaide Festival as Renaud in Stravinsky’s The Fox for the Festival’s presentation of The Nightingale and other fables; to West Australian Symphony in the role of Alfred (Die Fledermaus) and the world premiere of Stanhope’s Mahāsāgar; to the Sydney Symphony Orchestra as Mime (Das Rheingold), the Narr in Schoenberg’s Gurrelieder and Britten’s Serenade for Tenor and Horn, and to the Adelaide, Queensland, West Australian and Tasmanian Symphony Orchestras in Mozart’s Requiem.
+He has also been heard with Sydney Chamber Choir in Bach’s B minor mass; in Carmina Burana with Melbourne Symphony (also in Singapore); Messiah with Brisbane Chamber Choir, Melbourne and Adelaide Symphony Orchestras; St. Matthew Passion with Sydney Philharmonia Choirs and Monash University Orchestra and Choir; Elijah with Sydney Philharmonia Choirs; Creation with Victoria Chorale; and Britten’s War Requiem for Brisbane Festival.
+Andrew also featured at the Four Winds Easter Festival at Bermagui, at Opera in the Arboretum, Pearl Beach, and in Flowers of Peace in Canberra.

 Andrew’s recordings include Schubert’s Die schöne Müllerin and Winterreise and When yesterday we met (songs of Rachmaninov and Tchaikovsky) with Daniel de Borah for ABC Classics, and Artaxerxes (Hasse), Giasone (Cavalli), L’ámant jaloux (Gretry) and L’anima del filosofo (Haydn) with Pinchgut Opera.

 Born in Sydney, Andrew studied voice at the St. Petersburg Conservatory under the direction of Professor Lev Morozov, graduating with a Bachelor of Music.
 He has also studied with Robert Dean in the UK.
-During his studies Andrew won a number of awards and scholarships: The Tait Memorial Trust Scholarship, 2nd place in the Yelena Obraztsova Singing Competition in St. Petersburg; the Martin Bequest Travelling Scholarship; the Sir Robert Askin Operatic Travelling Scholarship; and the Australian Opera Auditions Committee Joan Sutherland Richard Bonynge Scholarship.
+During his studies Andrew won a number of awards and scholarships including the Tait Memorial Trust Scholarship, 2nd place in the Yelena Obraztsova Singing Competition in St. Petersburg; the Martin Bequest Travelling Scholarship; the Sir Robert Askin Operatic Travelling Scholarship; and the Australian Opera Auditions Committee Joan Sutherland Richard Bonynge Scholarship.
 He has also received support from the Australian Music Foundation and ARS Musica Australis.